 This depends on the method of underwriting you choose.

-Moratorium underwriting – details of your medical history is not required.
+Moratorium underwriting – details of your medical history are not required.

-Medically underwritten – full details of your medical history is required.
+Full Medical Underwriting – full details of your medical history are required.

 What is Moratorium Underwriting?